DriverCity/SPARK/docs/requirements/user_stories.md

 * MAP - A functionality in DRIVER APP and GEAR.
 A Google Maps -map with a heat map overlay that presents the user the predicted availabilities of parking lots.
 * METADATA - Used vaguely to stand for “all metadata necessary at this point”.
 Specified in detail whenever purposeful.
 * SMART METER - A parking meter which accepts payments both traditionally (i.e. the person parking goes at the meter, pays physically with cash and the meter prints a parking permit for the parker) and using SPARK.
 When requested, sends METADATA about the parking context to DRIVER APP.
 Sends METADATA about payments to CLOUD.
-* SPARK - This very application (of many applications).
+* SPARK - This very system (of many applications).
 A system consisting of SMART METERS, BEACONS, DRIVER APPS, GEARS and CLOUD.

 ## DRIVER: Configuration
 1. DRIVER configures his CAR’s register number to the DRIVER APP and bonds the BEACON with the DRIVER APP.
 DRIVER APP may have multiple sets of register numbers and BEACON bonds, since DRIVER may have multiple CARS.
 Likewise, BEACONS may be bonded with multiple DRIVER APPs, since multiple people may be using the same car.
 DRIVER APP configuration needs to be done only once per CAR-BEACON pair.